maptiler/maptiler-sdk-js/readme.md

 ```
 ![](images/screenshots/nyc-schools.png)

-Here, the`PORTLAND` color ramp is going to be used so that schools with `200` students or less will have the colors at the very begining of the color ramp and schools with `2000` or more will have the color defined at the very end.
-Schools in between will be attributed a colors in a non-linear fashion, following the `"ease-out-sqrt"` method (read **Color Ramps** section above for more info).
+Here, the`PORTLAND` color ramp is going to be used so that schools with `200` students or less will have the colors at the very beginning of the color ramp and schools with `2000` or more will have the color defined at the very end.
+Schools in between will be attributed a color in a non-linear fashion, following the `"ease-out-sqrt"` method (read **Color Ramps** section above for more info).

-All the other options are documented on a [our reference page](https://docs.maptiler.com/sdk-js/api/map/) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/).
+All the other options are documented on [our reference page](https://docs.maptiler.com/sdk-js/api/helpers/#point) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/?q=point+helper).

 ## Heatmap Layer Helper
-The heatmap layer is a great alternative for visualizing a collection of sparse data, but they can be challenging to use, especially when one has to come up with their own color ramp from scratch. **The helper makes this much easier!**
+The heatmap layer is a great alternative for visualizing a collection of sparse data, but it can be challenging to use, especially when one has to come up with their own color ramp from scratch. **The helper makes this much easier!**

 Here is a minimalist example, using the default built-in `TURBO` color ramp:
 ```ts